About the Artist, Sarah Soward

 In my paintings, I immortalize the rhino.
 In real life—outside my canvases—I donate a percentage of what I am paid for each piece of rhino art to the International Rhino Foundation (www.rhinos.org).
 In addition to being an artist, I’m also a conservationist.

 Communal Stripes was part of the Wildlife Artist of the Year 2017 exhibition at the Mall Galleries in London and sold during the preview night.

 Stellae Errantes debuted at the Hawaii Museum of Contemporary Art 2015.

 Sky Creature was part of the Wildlife Artist of the Year 2015 exhibition at the Mall Galleries in London.

 Sky Blue was part of the Artist4Rhino exhibition (Dec.
 2014 to Jan.
 2015) at the Museo Civico di Storia Naturale di Genova in Genoa, Italy, and is selected to be part of the traveling show.

 Medicine was part of the Wildlife Artist of the Year 2013 exhibition at the Mall Galleries in London.

-Rhinotopia® debuted with over 20 paintings in the series on display at the Hawaii Museum of Contemporary Art (previously called EHCC) in 2013.
+Rhinotopia® debuted with over 20 paintings in the series on display at the East Hawaii Cultural Center in 2013.